 Veneto says: “I am doing this because I want these crew members’ families to know how courageous they were that day.
 I want the public to understand that under those conditions that morning, what those crew members did, nobody could have trained for.
 They really need to be recognized as Heroes.
 They were the very first First Responders.”

-That morning, “my phone started buzzing with people calling me.
-My family didn’t know if I was on the plane or not, because people who knew me, knew that 175 was a flight I normally worked.
+“I knew that crew because we worked together,” Veneto told Newsweek.
+“My phone started buzzing with people calling me.
+My family didn’t know if I was on the plane or not.
 It was surreal, like an out-of-body experience.
 I was in shock.
-I felt that no matter where I was, I was alone.”
+I felt alone no matter where I was.”

 THE 9/11 MEMORIAL STAIR CLIMB